Running WRF¶

 Note

-ideal.exe must be run with only a single processor (denoted by “-np 1”), even if the code is built for parallel computing.
+ideal.exe must only be run with a single processor (denoted by “-np 1”), even if built for parallel computing.
 Later, wrf.exe may be run with multiple processors.

-ideal.exe typically reads an input sounding file provided in the case directory, and generates an initial condition file, wrfinput_d01.
-Idealized cases do not require a lateral boundary file because boundary conditions are handled in the code via namelist options.
-If the job is successful, the phrase SUCCESS COMPLETE IDEAL INIT should be present at the end of the ideal.log (or rsl.out.0000 for parallel execution).
+ideal.exe typically reads an input sounding available in the case directory, and generates an initial condition file, wrfinput_d01.
+Ideal cases do not require a lateral boundary file because boundary conditions are handled by namelist options.
+Successful completion is indicated by SUCCESS COMPLETE IDEAL INIT at the end of the ideal.log (or rsl.out.0000 for parallel execution).

 Run the WRF model.